syncfusion/ej2-vue-docs/src/maps/maps/data-labels.md

 ## Customization

-The following properties are available in the [`dataLabelSettings`](../api/maps/dataLabelSettingsModel/) property to customize the data label of the Maps control.
+The following properties are available in the [`dataLabelSettings`](../api/maps/dataLabelSettingsModel/) to customize the data label of the Maps control.

 * [`border`](../api/maps/dataLabelSettingsModel/#border) - To customize the color, width and opacity for the border of the data labels in Maps.
 * [`fill`](../api/maps/dataLabelSettingsModel/#fill) - To apply the color of the data labels in Maps.